Varshbalaji/vllm/README.md

 ## About

-vLLM is a fast and easy-to-use library for LLM inference and serving.
+This work addresses the aforementioned challenges by exploring integrating Approximate Matrix Multiplication (AMM) algorithms into inference-serving frameworks such as vLLM, presenting a novel approach to LLM inference optimization. vLLM is a fast and easy-to-use library for LLM inference and serving.
+To enhance inference efficiency in vLLM deployments, this study explores the application of approximate computation techniques within its transformer-based pipeline, directly targeting the bottleneck introduced by matrix multiplication.
+Specifically, we investigate the integration of pruning and hybrid AMM algorithms from the LibAMM framework as a replacement for conventional dense matrix multiplications in the feedforward and attention layers of vLLM.
+Additionally, we present a detailed evaluation of experiments conducted to reduce inference latency using AMM, while analyzing the resulting trade-offs in model accuracy, providing insights into the feasibility of AMM-based optimizations for large-scale LLM inference.

-vLLM is fast with:
+5.

 - State-of-the-art serving throughput
 - Efficient management of attention key and value memory with [**PagedAttention**](https://blog.vllm.ai/2023/06/20/vllm.html)